ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/_assignments-drafts/pa4.md

 - Creating an array takes time proportional to the length of the array
-- When considering the running time of a method, make sure to take into account any helpers methods it uses!
+- When considering the running time of a method, make sure to take into account any helper methods it uses!

 Example for `get` in the `LinkedStringList` class:

-    The get method is O(1) in the best case, when the index is 0.
-In this case it will do constant work checking the index and immediately return the first element, never entering the while loop.
+    The get method is O(1) in the best case when the index is 0.
+In this case, it will do constant work checking the index and immediately return the first element, never entering the while loop.

     The get method is O(n) in the worst case, because the index could be at the end of the list (for example, index n - 1).
-In this case, the while loop will run n times, spending constant time on each iteration, resulting in overall O(n) number of steps taken.
+In this case, the while loop will run n times, spending constant time on each iteration, resulting in an overall O(n) number of steps taken.

 This portion will be submitted via Gradescope.
 It can be found in the *Programming Assignment 4 - questions* assignment (this is question 2).
-Make sure to follow the formatting instuctions!
+Make sure to follow the formatting instructions!